 1 if the orbital spacing between its orbital position and the orbital position of the proposed new allotment or assignment is equal to or less than:

-1.1 10° in the 4 500-4 800 MHz (space-to-Earth) and 6 725-7 025 MHz (Earth-to-space) bands;
+1.1 7° in the 4 500-4 800 MHz (space-to-Earth) and 6 725-7 025 MHz (Earth-to-space) frequency bands;

-1.2 9° in the 10.70-10.95 GHz (space-to-Earth), 11.20-11.45 GHz (space-to-Earth) and 12.75-13.25 GHz (Earth-to-space) bands;
+1.2 6° in the 10.70-10.95 GHz (space-to-Earth), 11.20-11.45 GHz (space-to-Earth) and 12.75-13.25 GHz (Earth-to-space) frequency bands.

-and

-2 if at least one of the following three conditions is not satisfied:
+2 However, an administration is considered as not being affected if at least one of the following conditions is satisfied:

-2.1 the calculated16 Earth-to-space single-entry carrier-to-interference (C/I)u value at each test point associated with the allotment or assignment under consideration is greater than or equal to a reference value that is 30 dB, or (C/N)u + 9 dB17, or any already accepted Earth-to-space single-entry (C/I)u18, whichever is the lowest;

-2.2 the calculated16 space-to-Earth single-entry (C/I)d value everywhere within the service area of the allotment or assignment under consideration is greater than or equal to a reference value19 that is 26.65 dB, or (C/N)d + 11.65 dB20, or any already accepted space-to-Earth single-entry (C/I)d value, whichever is the lowest;

-2.3 the calculated16 overall aggregate (C/I)agg value at each test point associated with the allotment or assignment under consideration, is greater than or equal to a reference value that is 21 dB, or (C/N)t + 7 dB21, or any already accepted overall aggregate (C/I)agg value, whichever is the lowest, with a tolerance of 0.25 dB22 in the case of assignments not stemming from the conversion of an allotment into an assignment without modification, or when the modification is within the envelope characteristics of the initial allotment.
+2.1 the calculated16 Earth-to-space single-entry carrier-to-interference (C/I)u value at each test point associated with the allotment or assignment under consideration is greater than or equal to a reference value that is 30 dB, or (C/N)u + 9 dB17 , whichever is the lowest and the calculated16 space-to-Earth single-entry (C/I)d value everywhere within the service area of the allotment or assignment under consideration is greater than or equal to a reference value19 that is 26.65 dB, or (C/N)d + 11.65 dB20, whichever is the lowest and the calculated16 overall aggregate (C/I)agg value at each test point associated with the allotment or assignment under consideration, is greater than or equal to a reference value that is 21 dB, or (C/N)t + 7 dB21, or any already accepted overall aggregate (C/I)agg value, whichever is the lowest, with a tolerance of 0.25 dB22 in the case of assignments not stemming from the conversion of an allotment into an assignment without modification, or when the modification is within the envelope characteristics of the initial allotment.

+2.2 in the 4 500-4 800 MHz (space-to-Earth) frequency band, the pfd produced under assumed free-space propagation conditions does not exceed the threshold values shown below, anywhere within the service area of the allotment or assignment under consideration: